Valerie-Hanoka/PyNeQL/docs/source/Thing.rst

 >>> len(addis_abeba.attributes)
 176

 This feature just takes the URIs of the first result set which are the objects of identity predicates (``skos:exactMatch``, ``owl:sameAs``) and retrieve the associated RDF triples.

+*N.B.: The numbers of attributes given here for this example are susceptible to variations.*

 .. image:: ../../illustration_delimitante.png
   :width: 600